HiramSanchez/paams-d-user-manageOrders/README.md

 [![Maven](https://img.shields.io/badge/Maven-3.9.9-gold)](https://maven.apache.org/)

 ## **Description**
 The **paams-d-user-manageOrders** microservice is responsible for managing user orders.
-It provides a RESTful API that allows creating, retrieving, canceling, and deleting orders in the database.
+It provides a RESTful API that allows creating, retrieving, updating, and deleting orders in the database.
 This service is scalable and designed to integrate easily into a microservices architecture.

 ## **Features**
 - **Order Creation**: Create new orders and initiate the delivery process.
 - **Order Retrieval**: Fetch order details from the database.
-- **Order Cancellation**: Cancel existing orders.
+- **Order Update**: Updates orders status.
 - **Order Deletion**: Permanently delete orders.

 ## **API Endpoints**